-You can exchange a limited set of data between these systems to provide a consistent view of your hardware and software estate, and related contracts.
+Using the FlexNet Manager Suite integration application for ServiceNow, you can exchange a limited set of data between FlexNet Manager Suite and ServiceNow to provide a consistent view of your hardware and software estate, and related contracts.

 ServiceNow provides cloud-based IT Service Management, while FlexNet Manager Suite is focused on Software Asset Management.
 To help provide a unified view of your management data, there are two parts to the integration of these systems, each of which is available independently: